Andre-H/ruru-protractor-junit-reporter/README.md

 # ruru-protractor-junit-reporter
-A post-processor that will output Protractor test results in JUnit xml format.
+A post-processor that will output Protractor test results in JUnit XML format.

 Will work with multi-capabilities and sharding spec files, because it will take the json output file from Protractor and create a single JUnit XML file.